PhairZ/Tico-Engine/README.md

-# Tico-Engine
+# Tico Engine
-A Terminal powered Game Engine made in C++ with some game demos.
+A Terminal powered Game Engine made in C++ with some Game Demos.

+List of currently available games:
+- Tetris